justinmnge/asteroid_game/README.md

 # README

 Welcome to **Asteroids**!
 This classic arcade game has been recreated using Pygame, where you'll pilot a spaceship in a hostile asteroid field.
-Your goal is to survive as long as possible by shooting down asteroids while avoiding collisions.
+Your goal is to survive as long as possible by shooting down as many asteroids you can while avoiding collisions.

 ![asteroids](https://github.com/user-attachments/assets/5604077e-a4b2-4654-9554-1b833f485e35)